ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 public readonly record struct KeyAndSpan(string Symbol, ChangeSpan Span);
 ```

-Finally, we have everything in place to create our `AssetPriceChangeDataLoader` which we will add to the `DataLoader` directory.
+Finally, we have everything in place to create our `AssetPriceChangeDataLoader`, which we will add to the `DataLoader` directory.

 ```csharp title="/DataLoader/AssetPriceChangeDataLoader.cs"
 using System.Text.Json;